 - Cook your quinoa and brown rice together- I do mine in the rice cooker- it takes 45 minutes, but it's entirely hands off.
 (Images 1 and 2)

 - Put the rice and quinoa into the bowl of a food processor (whilst still hot!) with the tahini and blitz until a sticky dough is formed.
 (Image 3 and 4)

 - Add the seeds and mix together by hand.
 (Image 5)

 - Knead on baking paper to mix all of the seeds through evenly.
 (Image 6)

-- Roll out between two sheets of baking paper and cut into rounds.
+- Roll out with a rolling pin between two sheets of baking paper and cut into rounds.
 Bake at 180 degrees celsius for 20 minutes.
 (Image 7 and 8)